4strid/mouse-control.autohotkey/README.md

 There also exists a "quick" mode which allows you to issue mouse commands then immediately return to Insert Mode.
-This is entered with `Win Alt hjkl` from Insert Mode and exits when the Win and Alt keys are released
+This is entered with `Win Alt hjkl` from Insert Mode and exits when the Win and Alt keys are released.

-You can basically do the same commands as in Normal Mode, though you'll need to hold down Win Alt to stay in Normal Quick mode
+You can basically do the same commands as in Normal Mode, though you'll need to hold down Win Alt to stay in Normal Quick mode.

 ### Normal "WASD" Mode

 You can also use the WASD keys if they're more natural to you than vim movement keys.
 Switch into and out of WASD mode with `Win Alt r`

+WASD mode persists through changes into and out of Insert mode.

 - `wasd` move the mouse
 - `r` left click